ellipsisComma/weird-waves/README.md

 Statistics for the total show count and total duration of each series, not just the Archive as a whole.

 Long-implemented, but I decided this was unnecessary.
 The duration stats also rely on the manually-specified durations that only exist in `archive.js` to support the stream widget.

+### Increase seek bar resolution

+Setting the seek bar's maximum to equal the audio's duration in seconds (rounded up) would increase the resolution to perfect 1-second intervals for every show of any length, and would simplify any script where the seek bar is updated (instead of having to calculate the time as a percentage, all values would just be the audio's current time).

+This has limited benefit when seeking with pointer controls, because the seek bar's resolution is partly limited by the screen resolution.
+It also makes seeking with keyboard controls *much* slower.
+An extra keyboard control could be added, e.g. holding Shift to change from 1-second intervals to 10-second intervals, but no other part of the app deviates from expected keyboard controls and the extra control would have to be clearly explained to all users.